internetarchive/dweb-mirror/README.md

 # cd into location for your installation - which varies between platforms
 cd /opt/iiab/internetarchive/node_modules/@internetarchive/dweb-mirror || cd /usr/local/node_modules/@internetarchive/dweb-mirror || cd ~/node_modules/@internetarchive/dweb-mirror

-# To get a full list of possible arguments
+# To get a full list of possible arguments and some more examples
 ./internetarchive --help

 # Perform a standard crawl